 argocd app diff app-name

-1. RBAC restrictions: Limit who can modify resources
+1. RBAC restrictions: limit who can change resources at all

 apiVersion: rbac.authorization.k8s.io/v1